-Because the Program offers both cash and non-cash incentives, Participants who enroll in the Program agree to utilize the cash incentives provided by this Program, as opposed to those offered in the Standard Offer energy efficiency programs offered by El Paso Electric.
+Because the Program offers both cash and non-cash incentives, Participants who enroll in the Program agree to utilize the cash incentives provided in SCORE, as opposed to those offered in the Standard Offer energy efficiency programs offered by El Paso Electric.
+If a Participant works with the program implementer to create energy efficient new construction and/or renovation specifications, then the Participant commits to submit a minimum of 36 months of affected building plans and buildings to the SCORE Program.
+This time frame has been established to account for facilities that may currently be in the planning, design, bid, or construction phase that would be impacted by the creation and adoption of energy efficiency specifications.